kids-first/kf-portal-ui/.github/ISSUE_TEMPLATE/user-story.md

 _Your feature may include more than one scenario…_

+### Sub-Tasks
+List of what needs to be done  on the technical side.

+### Testing Strategy
+What do we need to test?
+Who can test it?
+How do we test it?
+What do we need to test it?

 ### Resources

 _Include any links to additional documentation, technical and/or design specs_